 It was a soft-sided food delivery bag, foil-lined and insulated.
 The white logo of a popular online meal delivery service was emblazoned on red.
 It was gaudy and impossible to miss, but given that such bags were everywhere, it was also impossible to notice.

-“They use the same kind of material to transport organs,” Nio explained, zipping it again.
+“They use the same insulation to transport organs,” Nio explained, zipping it again.